1QB-Information-Technologies/ccvm/docs/source/mf_ccvm_sde.rst

 is the vector of measured mean field amplitudes as a function of the mean-field amplitudes within the cavity :math:`\mu` and :math:`dW`, the vector of Wiener processes.

-Example script: How to solve BoxQP problem using `CCVM Simulators`
+Example script to solve BoxQP problem using MF-CCVM solver
 --------------------------------------------------------------------

-If you run the demo script by executing `$ python ccvm/examples/ccvm_boxqp_mf.py`, it will simulate the dynamics of MF-CCVM for an example problem instance with a sample outcome:
+If you run the demo script by executing :code:`$ python ccvm/examples/ccvm_boxqp_mf.py`, it will simulate the dynamics of MF-CCVM for an example problem instance with a sample outcome:

 .. code-block:: python